I’ve had some friends and family asking what Watchmen is all about so I thought

 I’d offer a primer.
 The post looks long, but you can pick and choose from among the chunks of information.

-Cover to the slipcase of Watchmen: The Absolute Edition
+cover to the slipcase of the Absolute Edition

 Here’s a story overview from my review of the film:

-Cover to DC Comics' original 1987 trade paperback and the cover to current printings
+covers to DC Comics’ original trade paperback and to current US printings

 Should you read the book first or see the movie now?